 Eventually we identified a Professor at the Max Planck Institute at Halle University, Germany whose academic interests focussed on social and cultural practices across the Upper East Guinea coast.

 The expert’s report opined that there remains a real risk of FGM to women and young female children in Gambia.
 From her research, she was satisfied that even EU residents returning to Gambia for holidays could be at risk owing to a feeling amongst Gambian people that an uncircumcised child can affect the social standing of the rest of her tribe and community.
-The expert accepted that the parents in this case may have become more modernised and westernised in their approach but remained concerned that persons within their wider community may consider the parents now too westernised to be able to make culturally appropriate decisions for their daughter and force FGM upon the child without parental consent.
-Therefore it was the expert’s evidence in this case that an FGM Protection Order was still required throughout the child’s minority.
+It was the expert’s evidence in this case that an FGM Protection Order was still required throughout the child’s minority.

 The live issue that remained of course was that of B’s passport being retained by the Local Authority.
 This had huge implications for B’s right to free movement, right to family life and life opportunities by way of her being prevented from leaving the country at any stage during her minority.